 For individuals, the start of a new year is the perfect time to make resolutions and focus on self-improvement as it is a symbol of new starts and beginnings.
-Those who own a small business should also use this time of year to make changes and improvements that will help them see growth in their company and its profits and will not only benefit them throughout the year but in years to come.
+Those who own small businesses should also use this time of year to make changes and improvements that will help them see growth in their company and its profits and will not only benefit them throughout the year but in years to come.
 For businesses looking to make changes in the New Year, here are four areas that you can improve to help make your business better in 2014.

 Focus on your Brand